unixsurfer/haproxystats/README.rst

 * **dir** Defaults to **/var/lib/haproxystats/local-store**

 A directory to stores statistics after they have been processed.
-The correct format is compatible with Graphite.
+The current format is compatible with Graphite.

 Systemd integration